 Erik Olsen's M. N. Serup 4 Gauge Shotgun

 This gun was purchased new in the early 1870's by Danish immigrant Erik Olsen (1846-1928), and used by him to hunt Geese and Ducks in Nebraska to support his family for nearly 50 years.
-The gun was handed down to his daughter, the well known artist Teckla Olsen of Omaha, Nebraska, who kept the gun with her for most of her life, right up until her passing in 1975.
+The gun was handed down to his daughter Teckla Olsen, a well known artist of Omaha, Nebraska, who kept the gun with her for the rest of her life until her passing in 1975.
 The gun was made to order by Danish gunmaker Michael Nielsen Serup, and is one of only 16 Serup guns known to exist today.
 It is presumed to be the only 4 Gauge he ever made.
 A truly unique and intriguing, documented market gun.

 Massive 21 1/2 lb W. H. Tisdall & Sons 4 Gauge Breechloading Market Hunter's Shotgun

-The only known example by the maker, this gun was custom made around 1880 for a man of very large proportion.
-Whoever carried this gun fired it from the shoulder, and probably hunted with it on a daily basis!
+The only known example by Tisdall, this gun was custom made around 1880 for a man of very large proportion.
+Whoever carried this gun fired it from the shoulder, and likely hunted with it on a daily basis!